-Each of the artists brings their views, as refined as our experiences, as fundamental as another country and as courageous in telling their own stories.
+Each of the artists brings their views for this 59th venice Biennale, as refined as our experiences, as fundamental as another country and as courageous in telling their own stories.

 For Ronald Muchatuta, art is a method of correspondence and association: an intimately friendly and political discourse that is locked between the creator and the observer.
 Art provides a meaningful framework for our individual and collective lives.

 His work is charged and frightening – like the overall mental collapse of a group interpreted on a material.
 These prescient themes are derived from Ronald Muchatuta‘s unique situation: a Zimbabwean, his work revolves around the contemporary issues facing individuals in Southern Africa – relocation, political issues, identity, colonialism and segregation.

 All in all, his work is unequivocally influenced by the demonstration of dislocation and the connection between exiles and migrants and their countries.
 Ronald Muchatuta works in a variety of media including drawing, painting, collage and mosaic.
 He prepares his works by working from live models, which gives them the sentimentality usually attributed to Renaissance painters, but his subjects are derived from his encounters and the stories of his family and nation.

 Ronald Muchatuta‘s artworks are elegant and are part of various private, public and corporate collections, including The Spier assortment, Hollard, the Museum of Modern Art in New York, Nandos – compelling artwork collection, US Senate workplaces and others based in Africa and abroad.